-However the cellular storage capacity for ATP is limited, and at maximum work levels ATP stored in the muscle is depleted within several seconds.
-To sustain physical activity, the cell must continually resynthesize ATP (which is the ONLY molecule able to provide energy to the muscle fibers to power muscle contraction).
-ATP is resynthesized via one of three metabolic pathways depending on the degree and duration of the physical activity.
+The limited amount of ATP stored in the muscle cell is depleted with several seconds of physical activity if not replaced or re-synthesized.
+To sustain physical activity beyond these few seconds, the cell continually re-synthesizes its ATP (which is the ONLY molecule able to act as an intermediary to provide the energy to the muscle fibers to power their contraction).
+ATP is re-synthesized via one of three metabolic pathways depending on the degree and duration of the physical activity.

-Muscle cell ATP is resynthesized from CP at 4 to 8 times the maximal rate from aerobic pathways.
-This explains why performance in sprint activities of 5 to 20 second duration is positively correlated with muscle CP levels.
-For sprints of longer duration, the slower, but higher capacity aerobic and anaerobic pathways then take over to resupply ATP.
-Examples of sprint activities that benefit from high cell AP levels are weightlifting, field events, short track events (100 meter dash), baseball, and volleyball.
-For sustained muscle activity of more than 10 to 20 seconds duration, and to replenish both CP and ATP, the cell relies on aerobic metabolism.
+Muscle cell ATP is re-synthesized from CP at 4 to 8 times the maximal rate possible from the alternate aerobic pathway.
+This explains why optimal performance in sprint activities of 5 to 20 second duration is positively correlated with muscle CP levels.
+For sprints of longer duration, the slower but higher capacity aerobic and anaerobic pathways take over to replenish ATP.
+Examples of short sprint activities that benefit from high cell ATP (and CP) levels are weightlifting, short track events (100 meter dash), and sports requiring short sprints such as baseball and volleyball.
+To sustain muscle activity of beyond 10 t0 20 seconds, the cell uses the slower alternate aerobic and anaerobic pathways to replenish its ATP and CP.

-Creatine is an amino acid occuring naturally in fish and meat, and is found in skeletal muscle, heart, brain, retina, testes and the uterus.
+Creatine is an amino acid found mainly in the muscle tissue of fish and meats.
+In man, creatine is found in skeletal muscle, heart, brain, retina, testes and the uterus.
 Normally less than 1 gram per day is supplied by the diet and another gram is synthesized (mainly by the kidneys).
-Synthesis is the only source for vegetarians and suggests a role for creatine supplementation in this group of athletes.
-Creatine is eliminated through the kidneys, and there is concern that high doses might potentially injure the kidneys.
-However at the doses mentioned below, no adverse affects have been proven.
+Synthesis is the only source for vegetarians and suggests a possible role for creatine supplementation in this group of athletes as compared to omnivores (those that also have meat in their diet).
+Creatine is eliminated through the kidneys which does raise a concern that high doses might potentially injure the kidneys.
+However, unless one is using mega-doses, no adverse affects have been demonstrated.

-Demant TW and Rhodes EC (Sports Med 1999 Jul;28(1):49-60) published a nice review on creatine.
-To quote "While creatine has been known to man since 1835, when a French scientist reported finding this constitutent of meat, its presence in athletics as a performance enhancer is relatively new.
-Creatinine is synthesised from the amino acids glycine, arginine and methionine in the kidneys, liver and pancreas, and is predominantly found in skeletal muscle, where it exists in 2 forms.
+Demant TW and Rhodes EC published a nice review on creatine.
+To quote "While creatine has been known to man since 1835, when a French scientist reported finding this constituent of meat, its presence in athletics as a performance enhancer is relatively new.
+Creatine is synthesized from the amino acids glycine, arginine and methionine in the kidneys, liver and pancreas, and is predominantly found in skeletal muscle, where it exists in 2 forms.
 Approximately 40% is in the free creatine form (Crfree), while the remaining 60% is in the phosphorylated form, creatine phosphate (CP).
 The daily turnover rate of approximately 2 g per day is equally met via exogenous intake and endogenous synthesis.
-Although creatine concentration (Cr) is greater in fast twitch muscle fibres, slow twitch fibres have a greater resynthesis apability due to their increased aerobic capacity.
-There appears to be no significant difference between males and females in Cr, and training does not appear to effect Cr.
+Although creatine concentration (Cr) is greater in fast twitch muscle fibers, slow twitch fibers have a greater re-synthesis ability due to their increased aerobic capacity.
+There appears to be no significant difference between men and women as far as creatine levels and training does not appear to effect creatine stores.
 Creatine supplementation of 20 g per day for at least 3 days has resulted in significant increases in total Cr for some individuals but not others, suggesting that there are 'responders' and 'nonresponders'.
 These increases in total concentration among responders is greatest in individuals who have the lowest initial total Cr, such as vegetarians.
-Increased concentrations of both Crfree and CP are believed to aid performance by providing more short term energy, as well as increase the rate of resynthesis during rest intervals.
+Increased concentrations of both Crfree and CP are believed to aid performance by providing more short term energy, as well as increase the rate of re-synthesis during rest intervals.
 Creatine supplementation does not appear to aid endurance and incremental type exercises, and may even be detrimental.
-Studies investigating the effects of creatine supplementation on short term, high intensity exercises have reported equivocal results, with approximately equal numbers reporting significant and nonsignificant results.
+Studies investigating the effects of creatine supplementation on short term, high intensity exercises have reported equivocal results, with approximately equal numbers reporting significant and non significant results.
 The only side effect associated with creatine supplementation appears to be a small increase in body mass, which is due to either water retention or increased protein synthesis."

-Supplements of creatine will increase muscle cell CP levels.
-To quote the abstract of one study "The effect of dietary creatine and supplementation on skeletal muscle creatine accumulation and subsequent degradation and on urinary creatinine excretion was investigated in 31 male subjects who ingested creatine in different quantities over varying time periods.
+Supplements of creatine do increase muscle cell CP levels.
+To quote the abstract of one study "The effect of dietary creatine and supplementation on skeletal muscle creatine accumulation and subsequent degradation and on urinary creatine excretion was investigated in 31 male subjects who ingested creatine in different quantities over varying time periods.
 Muscle total creatine concentration increased by approximately 20% after 6 days of creatine supplementation at a rate of 20 g/day.
 This elevated concentration was maintained when supplementation was continued at a rate of 2 g/day for a further 30 days.
-In the absence of 2 g/day supplementation, total creatine concentration gradually declined, such that 30 days after the cessation of supplementation the concentration was no different from the presupplementation value.
-During this period, urinary creatinine excretion was correspondingly increased.
-A similar, but more gradual, 20% increase in muscle total creatine concentration was observed over a period of 28 days hen supplementation was undertaken at a rate of 3 g/day.
+In the absence of 2 g/day supplementation, total creatine concentration gradually declined, such that 30 days after the cessation of supplementation the concentration was no different from the pre-supplementation value.
+During this period, urinary creatine excretion was correspondingly increased.
+A similar, but more gradual, 20% increase in muscle total creatine concentration was observed over a period of 28 days when supplementation was undertaken at a rate of 3 g/day.
 In conclusion, a rapid way to "creatine load" human skeletal muscle is to ingest 20 g of creatine for 6 days.
 This elevated tissue concentration can then be maintained by ingestion of 2 g/day thereafter.
-The ingestion of 3 g creatine/day is in the long term likely to be as effective at raising tissue levels as this higher dose."
-If you decide to give it a try, at a dosage of 15 to 20 grams per day for a loading period of 7 days and then a maintenance of 3 to 5 grams per day, the cost of a creatine supplementation program is about 50-70 cents a day.
+The ingestion of 3 g creatine/day is a long term approach likely to be as effective at raising tissue levels as using a loading dose initially."

-Higher muscle CP levels also improve performance in repetitive sprint events and activities that involves several heats or sets.
-Presumeably the additional muscle CP, recharged from the aerobic and anaerobic pathways, aid in a rapid resynthesis of ATP.
+Higher muscle CP levels will also improve performance in repetitive sprint events and activities that require several heats or sets.
+Presumably the additional muscle CP, with recharged phosphate bonds (from the aerobic and anaerobic pathways along with ATP) is responsible for this phenomena.

-The most recent summary of creatine as a supplement is found in an American College of Sports Medicine roundtable on the physiological and health effects of oral creatine supplementation (Med Sci Sports Exerc 2000 Mar;32(3):706-17).
-To excerpt: "Creatine (Cr) supplementation has become a common practice among professional, elite, collegiate, amateur, and recreational athletes with the expectation of enhancing exercise performance.
+A summary of creatine supplement use (from an American College of Sports Medicine roundtable) suggests that a loading dose is not needed.
+"Creatine (Cr) supplementation has become a common practice among professional, elite, collegiate, amateur, and recreational athletes with the expectation of enhancing exercise performance.
 Research indicates that Cr supplementation can increase muscle phosphocreatine (PCr) content, but not in all individuals.
 A high dose of 20 g x d(-1) that is common to many research studies is not necessary, as 3 g x d(-1) will achieve the same increase in PCr given time.
 Coincident ingestion of carbohydrate with Cr may increase muscle uptake; however, the procedure requires a large amount of carbohydrate.
 Exercise performance involving short periods of extremely powerful activity can be enhanced, especially during repeated bouts of activity.
 This is in keeping with the theoretical importance of an elevated PCr content in skeletal muscle.
 Cr supplementation does not increase maximal isometric strength, the rate of maximal force production, nor aerobic exercise performance.
 Most of the evidence has been obtained from healthy young adult male subjects with mixed athletic ability and training status.
 Less research information is available related to the alterations due to age and gender.
 Cr supplementation leads to weight gain within the first few days, likely due to water retention related to Cr uptake in the muscle.
 Cr supplementation is associated with an enhanced accrual of strength in strength-training programs, a response not independent from the initial weight gain, but may be related to a greater volume and intensity of training that can be achieved.
 There is no definitive evidence that Cr supplementation causes gastrointestinal, renal, and/or muscle cramping complications.
 The potential acute effects of high-dose Cr supplementation on body fluid balance has not been fully investigated, and ingestion of Cr before or during exercise is not recommended.
 There is evidence that medical use of Cr supplementation is warranted in certain patients (e.g.neuromuscular disease); future research may establish its potential usefulness in other medical applications.
 Although Cr supplementation exhibits small but significant physiological and performance changes, the increases in performance are realized during very specific exercise conditions.
 This suggests that the apparent high expectations for performance enhancement, evident by the extensive use of Cr supplementation, are inordinate."